 Executive Summary

-We

 Objectives

 The main Objective of this process is to create a data model to classify the datasets into different classes using the results obtained and group together as different sets for easy understanding.
 This will create a model which will have high accuracy and less error.
 The obtained result will give clarity in determining the best and fewer performing categories which may help to understand the user preference.
 This will also provide an overview of where the growth of the organization is being affected.
 Overall, the aim of the model is to give a quality result for identifying where the improvement should be made to increase the future result.